Lexogen-Tools/SIRVsuite/README.md

 - UTF-8 encoding
 - every column must have a name which is predefined (see more info below)
 - column values are case insensitive
+- the order of columns can be arbitrary

 **Allowed columns**: